Wondering about 5 ways AI in the automotive industry is making an impact?

 In the future, we predict that the integration of artificial intelligence and IoT devices in the future will allow manufacturers to update autonomous vehicles with additional features such as:

 - Predictive maintenance, read more on it here;

 - Using smart sensors to identify medical emergencies;

 Risk Identification and Emotion Detection

-Detection emotion in streams of text or documents has been available for a number of years, many providers such as IBM, Microsoft, and Social Opinion all offer sentiment analysis APIS that can do this.
+Detection of emotion in streams of text or documents has been available for a number of years, many providers such as IBM, Microsoft, and Social Opinion offer sentiment analysis APIs that can do this.

-A firm called Affectiva, which is an MIT Media Lab spinoff, have taken this a step further however and have recently launched a new service dubbed “Automotive AI”.
+A firm called Affectiva, which is an MIT Media Lab spinoff, has taken this a step further, and has recently launched a new service dubbed “Automotive AI”.

-The service allows manufactures of driverless vehicles to effectively track human driver‘s emotional response and can detect emotions such as joy, surprise, fear or anger.
+The service allows manufacturers of driverless vehicles to effectively track a human driver‘s emotional response and can detect emotions such as joy, surprise, fear, or anger.

 Being able to identify signals like this in human drivers, coupled with AI-assisted cars will help reduce the risk of road traffic accidents due to fatigue.
 The firm has even reported that Automotive AI could be used to identify if a driver was under the influence of drugs or alcohol.